 Why aren’t the colors of the days of the week in rainbow order?

-The colors of the days of the week are not in rainbow order because the days of the week are named after celestial bodies in our solar system.
-There is a specific color associated with each planet, but they do not follow a rainbow order.
-While Vedic astrology has the same planets associated with each day of the week, the colors that are designated for each day are different.
+The colors associated with the days of the week are not in rainbow order because these days are named after celestial bodies in our solar system.
+Each planet has a specific color associated with it, so they do not follow the sequential order of a rainbow.
+Although Vedic astrology associates the same planets with each day of the week, the colors assigned to them are different.

 What celestial body or planet is associated with each day of the week?